-There are a number of deductions that will occur from most employees' compensation.
+Several deductions will occur from most employees' compensation.
 Among these are applicable federal, state, or local income taxes.
-In addition to legally mandated deductions, each benefit eligible employee will have deductions from their paycheck according to the benefits selected from the Miles College benefits program.
+In addition to legally mandated deductions, each benefit-eligible employee will have deductions from their paycheck according to the benefits selected from the Miles College benefits program.
 Eligible employees authorize deductions from their paychecks to cover the cost of participating in these programs.
 Other wage deductions, such as garnishments or tax levies, may be made to fulfill legal requirements when appropriate.

-5.3 PAYROLL REPORTING & TIME KEEPING
+5.3 PAYROLL REPORTING & TIMEKEEPING